annotell/public-docs/docs-src/docs/kognic-io/FAQ.md

 ### Receiving `requests.exceptions.HTTPError: 403 Client Error: Forbidden for url: ...` when trying to create inputs

 This implies that the authenticated user does not have access to the endpoint being called.
 Make sure you're [authenticating](../kognic-auth) correctly.
-If an Kognic user, make sure `client_organization_id` is specified on the `InputApiClient`.
+If a Kognic user, make sure `client_organization_id` is specified on the `KognicIOClient`.

 ### How do I know that my input was created successfully?